Skip to main content

 response_auth = requests.get(authorization_url + "?" + parameter_string)

-print("Please visit the following url with your browser to login:")
+print("To login, open the following url with your browser:")

 print(authorization_url + "?" + parameter_string)